 By the end of the trip, my bag is overflowing with business cards.
-And even though I have every intention of following up that rarely happened.
+And in the past, even though I had every intention of following up that rarely happened.
 That is until I started using SNAP.

 Snap is this nifty app that allows you to take a picture of a business card with my phone and it automatically adds the contact information to Infusionsoft (my CRM) .
 Sometimes I’ll even set up an automated email to be sent but either way, at least now I have a list of everyone I met with notes organized in one place.
 Another easy way to get them all into your contact list is to lay them all out on a table, take a picture, and send it to a VA so they can enter them.

 Regardless of how you do it, be sure to schedule time to follow up.